FOREX-Euro steady ahead of EU finance ministers' meeting

 as $1.2690 on the EBS trading platform.
 That was its lowest

-, down from a session high of 101.25 yen but still up
+from a session high of 101.25 yen but still up about 0.1 percent

 The dollar bought 79.48 yen, down slightly from late